verhas/pyama/doc/snippet.md

 The last line of the snippet is a line that contains the string `END SNIPPET`

-For example the following code contains a code snippet:
+For example, the following code contains a code snippet:

 ```java
 public static void main(String []args){